jcheslet/FAT_filesystem_FPGA/README.md

 ## Disclaimer

 This project is few years old.
-Please note that codes, comments and documentation quality might be random and/or outdated.
+Please note that codes, comments and documentation quality might be low and/or outdated.

 While efforts were made to ensure functionality and clarity, there may be areas that require improvement or further optimization.